altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/fabric-config/ug-linux-fabric-config-s10sx-soc.md

 When using HPS Boot First method, the FPGA device is first configured with a small Phase 1 bitstream, which configures the periphery, and brings up HPS.
 Then, at a later time, HPS configures the FPGA fabric using a larger Phase 2 bitstream.

 The HPS can configure the fabric either from U-Boot or Linux.
-The HPS Baseline System Example Design configures the fabric from U-Boot.
+The HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design") configures the fabric from U-Boot.
 The examples in this page demonstrate how to configure the FPGA fabric from Linux, using device tree overlays.

 Two different examples are provided: